Rick Hill Artwork

 A Scientific or Educational Collecting permit shall not be used in lieu of hunting, fishing, or trapping licenses.

 Federally-threatened or endangered species may not be killed.
-Federally threatened or endangered species inadvertently killed shall be reported to the Kentucky Department of Fish and Wildlife within twenty-four (24) hours and all specimens submitted to the department within seven (7) days of taking.
+Federally threatened or endangered species inadvertently killed shall be reported to the Kentucky Department of Fish and Wildlife within twenty-four (24) hours, and all specimens shall be submitted to the department within seven (7) days of taking.

 All live wildlife shall be released at the capture location.